Table of contents

 To address disease, it is good practice to remove dead and diseased leaves.
 Pruning your star apple tree to increase air-flow through the canopy can also prove most helpful.

-Star Apple Tree Height
+Star Apple Tree Size

 These are big trees.
 They grow as tall as 7.9 to 30.5 metres (25 to 100 ft), with a big round canopy.
 However, pruning can allow you to keep your tree a manageable size.